 The University sponsors a defined contribution retirement plan.
 Full-time employees over 21 years of age are eligible to participate in the plan immediately.
 After an employee has been employed for one year or an employee has a 403(b) plan already established, the University will match the employee's contribution from 5% to 10% of the employee's base compensation.
 Participation in the defined contribution retirement plan is mandatory for all employees at the 2% contribution level with a 5% match.
 Contributions of 4% receive a 9% match effective January 1, 2009.
 Maximum match is 10% on employee contributions of 5%.
 In addition, the University contributes to a union-administered defined contribution retirement plan for certain hourly employees, which is funded based upon hours worked.
-Pension expense charged to operations for these plans was approximately \$1,814,000 and \$1,671,000 for the years ended June 30, 2016 and 2015, respectively.
+Expense charged to operations for these plans was approximately \$1,922,000 and \$1,814,000 for the years ended June 30, 2017 and 2016, respectively.

 The University also sponsors deferred compensation plans in accordance with Sections 457(b) and 457(f) of the Internal Revenue Code of 1986 (IRC).
 Benefits are payable under these plans equal to the fair value of the underlying investments.
-Amounts payable under these plans, included in accrued liabilities in the accompanying consolidated statements of financial position, and the related fair value of assets held by the University are approximately \$889,000 and \$865,000 as of June 30, 2016 and 2015, respectively, related to these plans.
+Amounts payable under these plans, included in accrued liabilities in the accompanying consolidated statements of financial position, and the related fair value of assets held by the University are approximately \$1,074,000 and \$889,000 as of June 30, 2017 and 2016, respectively, related to these plans.